grelinfo/grelmicro/README.md

 - **Fast & Easy**: Offers simple decorators to define and schedule tasks effortlessly.
 - **Interval Task**: Allows tasks to run at specified intervals.
-- **Synchronization**: Controls concurrency using synchronization primitives to manage simultaneous task execution (see the `sync` module).
+- **Synchronization**: Controls concurrency using synchronization primitives to manage simultaneous task execution (see the `sync` package).
 - **Dependency Injection**: Use [FastDepends](https://lancetnik.github.io/FastDepends/) library to inject dependencies into tasks.
 - **Error Handling**: Catches and logs errors, ensuring that task execution failures do not stop the scheduling.

-### `backends` Module

-The `backends` module is the key of technology agnostic design of Grelmicro.

-For now, it provides only a lock backend with Redis, PostgreSQL, and Memory for testing purposes.

-> **Important**: Although Grelmicro use AnyIO for concurrency, the backends generally depend on `asyncio`, therefore Trio is not supported.

-> **Note**: Feel free to create your own backend and contribute it.
-In the `abc` module, you can find the protocol for creating new backends.

 ## Installation